-Butter and cream, for example, are staples in every chef's kitchen.
-But in Colombia, the lower fat content of dairy products paled in comparison to New York's ingredients which contained 70 to 80 percent more fat, a necessary to impart richness to pastries and chewy texture to cookies.
+Butter and cream, for example, are staples in every chef’s kitchen.
+But in Colombia, the lower fat content of dairy products paled in comparison to New York’s ingredients, which contained 70 to 80 percent more fat, necessary to impart richness to pastries and chewy texture to cookies.

 Even one of her most basic ingredients, flour, created mind-numbing challenges.
-In New York, Silvana Villegas had at her fingertips any type of flour she needed.
+In New York, she had at her fingertips any type of flour she needed.
 In Colombia, where no wheat is produced, only two types of flour were available.
 Sugar also created a nightmare scenario.

 All sugars are not created equal.
-Only cane sugar is available in Colombia, but in New York, Silvana Villegas mostly used beet sugar.
+Only cane sugar is available in Colombia, but in New York, she mostly used beet sugar.
 Each react in different ways.
-The science of food is most prevalent in baking; therefore, sugars with different chemical properties don't yield the same results.
+The science of food is most prevalent in baking; therefore, sugars with different chemical properties don’t yield the same results.

-Expecting only altitude issues, but confronted with these unexpected woes opened a floodgate of tears Villegas shed in frustration.
-It was a crisis of Waterloo proportions that only tiring episodes of trial and error could conquer.
+Expecting only altitude issues, but confronted with these unexpected woes, opened a floodgate of tears Villegas shed in frustration.
+It was a crisis that only tiring episodes of trial and error could conquer.